 Gifted with a rare combination of stunning virtuosity, serene lyricism and an unfaltering musicality, James Ehnes has established himself as one of the foremost violinists of his generation.

 Tessa Lark is one of the most captivating artistic voices of her time.
+A budding superstar in the classical realm, she is also a highly acclaimed fiddler in the tradition of her native Kentucky.

 Amy Schwartz Moretti